 Based on the very recent Third Circuit Court of Appeals decision, Guerrero-Sanchez v.
 Warden York County Prison, I successfully argued in New Jersey Immigration Court today that my client, who had been detained for 11 months, was entitled to a bond hearing and asked the Immigration Judge set a reasonable bond.
 I was told that I was the first attorney to make this argument.

-If you are concerned about a detained person about contact me to inquire if the person can benefit from this legal argument.
+If you are concerned about a detained person, contact me to inquire if the person can benefit from this legal argument.